GooTechnologies/learn/tutorials/create/adding-company-logo/index.md

 indent: 1
 difficulty_overall: 1
 contains_scripts: true
+tags: logo, watermark, css, html
+achievements: Position HTML element, Using CSS in Create
+duration: 10 minutes
+short_description: Sometimes you may want to display your own company's logotype in a published scene instead of Goo's logotype.
+There are two options to do this.
+thumbnail: tutorials/create/adding-company-logo/thumbnail.jpg
 ---

-Sometimes you may want to display your own company's logotype in a published scene instead of Goo's logotype.
-There are two options to do this.

 ##Option 1